mjb998/task-manager/README.md

   I quickly discovered that I did not know as much backend JavaScript as I thought I did, also found out that I knew nothing about Node.JS.
 Because of this, I spent all of Thanksgiving break watching videos and researching just how to use Node.JS and how to connect it to our database (we used MongoDB and I had never used it before).
 Over the course of the break, I would take 2 steps forward only to take 5 steps back.
 Repeating this until the end of break when I decided to stop messing with the modals and just make a page of forms.

   After converting my nice and pretty page to a simple black and white form page, my code magically worked.
 I left the page simple as it was not the main part of the project (being the task manager).
-Luckily after I got it all connected, Austin went in and took my code and revamped it to look more like a website page and get the modal to work again.
-I later made a simple image that explained to the user what WhatNext.site is about.
+Luckily after I got it all connected, Austin went in and took my code and revamped it to look more like a website page and get the modals to work again.

   My biggest struggles were working with server side JavaScript.
 Up until this point, my only knowledge of connecting and communicating to a database was through PHP.
-Our server was NGINX, so we could not use PHP for this project, forcing me to use Node.JS and Express.JS.
 This took a lot of time to learn the APIs and understand how to relate it to our project.

   Overall, I took a lot from this project.
 I learned new languages, how to work with APIs, and how to use an entirely different database.
 This project challenged me in ways that I did not know it could.

-* **Austin Hartschen:**
+* **Austin Hartschen:** Over the course of this project I worked on both the front-end and the back-end of our website.
+I took time to learn the way a MEAN stack works and used this knowledge to create an API that would use Node.js, Angular, and MongoDB to perform CRUD operations in regards to user accounts.

+  I took the necessary precautions with accounts and ensured that all information was probably secured with encryption in our database.
+I worked on UI on the front-end and utilized Bootstrap to create a user friendly interface.

+  I incorporated pm2 into our sever that allows node to constantly run in the background, so that you don't have to manually start the web server every time you want the website to be live.

 * **Jeremy Gonzales:** For our software engineering group final project, our group decided to create a MEAN stack task manager app that would create/record/delete tasks that a user created.